shustinm/hydration/docs/fields.md

 Array(3, 4, 5, 5, 5, 5)
 ```
 ##### Vector
-Vectors are sequences of variable size, and can only be used inside a `Struct`.
+Vectors are sequences of variable size, and can only be used inside a `Struct`,
+so it is documented in [docs/struct.md](https://github.com/shustinm/hydration/blob/master/docs/structs.md)